ActiveState/cli/pkg/runtime/readme.md

 A fundamental goal of the runtime package (and really any package) is that it is intuitive to maintain.
 Meaning when we don't touch this code for 6 months and then come back to it we can still easily tell what's going on.

-The main method of achieveing this goal is by minimizing the responsibilities of the runtime package.
+The main method of achieving this goal is by minimizing the responsibilities of the runtime package.
 By having it no be aware of projects, buildscripts, analytics, etc. we facilitate a much cleaner boilerplate that is easier to grok than if it were dealing with all these concepts.